Barbell Snatch Balance

 Barbell Snatch Balance Instructions

-- As you begin to rise up, explosively push the barbell up and overhead while simultaneously dropping down into a full squat.
+- Drive the bar up slightly while simultaneously dropping your body down into a full overhead squat.

 Barbell Snatch Balance Form & Visual